mahshidbahira/time-wise/docs/reference/duration.md

 ### `toString`

-Returns the string representation of the duration.
+Returns the human-readable string representation of the duration.

 ```typescript
 toString(): string